-CFSR case review data from the OMS indicates that the frequency and quality of visits with parents whose children are in foster care are areas of concern.
-Of 17 cases applicable for review of this item, 13 received an overall rating of ANI.
-There were 17 cases applicable to be rated for the frequency of the worker's visits with mothers.
-The frequency was sufficient to ensure the safety, permanency, and well-being of the child and promote achievement of case goals in nine (53%) of those cases.
-There were 16 cases applicable to be rated for the quality of the worker's visits with the mothers.
-The quality was sufficient in nine (56%) of those cases.
+There were 41 cases applicable to be rated for the frequency of the worker's visits with mothers.
+The frequency was sufficient to ensure the safety, permanency, and well-being of the child and promote achievement of case goals in 19 (46%) of those cases.
+There were 34 cases applicable to be rated for the quality of the worker's visits with the mothers.
+The quality was sufficient in 20 (59%) of those cases.

-There were 10 cases applicable to be rated for the frequency of the worker's visits with fathers.
-The frequency of the worker's visits with fathers was sufficient to ensure the safety, permanency, and well-being of the child and promote achievement of case goals in two (20%) of those cases.
-There were eight cases applicable to be rated for the quality of the worker's visits with the fathers.
-The quality was sufficient in three (38%) of those cases.
+There were 30 cases applicable to be rated for the frequency of the worker's visits with fathers.
+The frequency of the worker's visits with fathers was sufficient to ensure the safety, permanency, and well-being of the child and promote achievement of case goals in five (17%) of those cases.

+There were 15 cases applicable to be rated for the quality of the worker's visits with the fathers.
+The quality was sufficient in seven (47%) of those cases.

-A common theme throughout 13 cases that received a rating of ANI was a lack of concerted efforts to engage one or both parents in visitation.
-In two of the cases, there were no efforts to engage the father in any visits during the PUR.
+A common theme throughout 33 cases that received an overall rating of ANI was a lack of concerted efforts to engage one or both parents in visitation.
+If their whereabouts were not known, if they disengaged and started missing visits, or if they were incarcerated, there were no concerted efforts made to engage, or re-engage, them in visits.
 Concerns relating to the quality of visits included their location being outside of the home or in an environment that was not conducive to open and honest communication and insufficient duration.

-In the four cases where visits with both parents were found to have been of sufficient frequency and quality, caseworkers met with them at least monthly, in their homes, for approximately one hour.
+In the 12 cases where visits with both applicable parents were found to have been of sufficient frequency and quality, caseworkers met with them at least monthly, in their homes, for approximately one hour.
 The case manager discussed case plans, services, and goal achievement with the parents.